Answered By: Kate Britt Last Updated: Jul 15, 2020 Views: 5

 Online:

-- Each of the major commercial legal databases provide some access to federal Claims Court opinions and related documents.
+• The major, commercial legal databases provide some access to Federal Claims Court opinions and related documents.

 Prior to 1982: